-The Criminal Investigation (CI) division's annual report reflects significant accomplishments and criminal enforcement actions taken in fiscal year 2017.
+IRS Criminal Investigation is pleased to release the 2018 Annual Report reflecting significant accomplishments and criminal enforcement actions taken in fiscal year 2018.

 "If it sounds too good to be true, it probably is!"
 Seek expert advice before you subscribe to any scheme that offers instant wealth or exemption from your obligation as a United States Citizen to pay taxes.
 Buying into a tax evasion scheme can be very costly.